If you have been wanting a way to help both in and outside of the classroom, Uganda is the place for you.

 If you really want to make a difference and love kids, but teaching isn’t your thing then Romania may be perfect for you!
 This humanitarian program is very unique because it’s our only location where you will not be teaching English lessons.
 In Romania you will help in our orphanage program.

-The kids you work with here have shelter, food, and everything they need to live.
+The kids and orphan children you work with here have shelter, food, and everything they need to live.
 What they lack is enough people who have time to provide them with one-on-one interactions where they would learn simple things such as how to stand up, turn the pages in a picture book, or kick a ball.
 They need the direct support a parent might have been able to give as they progress both physically and emotionally.

 In addition to learning basic skills, many of the children you work with have severe disabilities.
 For a child who can’t hear or see, you holding and hugging them may be the only interaction that they have.
 For a child who can’t walk, you taking them out to the playground may be the only time they feel the breeze or the sunshine.
 What you’ll do takes a lot of patience, effort, and can be challenging at times.
-Some of these children have real difficulties in life that you won’t be able to fix, but you’ll be able to make life for them a little bit more enjoyable because of your care and service.
+Some of these orphan children have real difficulties in life that you won’t be able to fix, but you’ll be able to make life for them a little bit more enjoyable because of your care and service.